By ZACHARY BOUCHER, MD

 About the Author

-Zachary Boucher, MD, is a General Surgeon at Lakeland Regional Health.
+Zachary Boucher, MD, is a General Surgeon with Lakeland Regional Health.
+To make an appointment with Dr. Boucher, please call 863.284.5030.